On this page you will find information and resources about Hirschsprung's Disease.

 Initial Treatment

 When a baby presents with the symptoms of Hirschsprung's disease - a swollen tummy and not passing any meconium - it's common for them to begin bowel washouts.
-This clears helps stop any poo from sitting in the bowel and causing infection.
+This can help stop any poo from sitting in the bowel and causing infection but they may require a stoma if washouts don't work.

-Your baby may not take any feeds or by nil-by-mouth and they may be on intravenous fluids through a cannula (tube in their vein) to keep them hydrated.
+Your baby may not take any feeds or be nil-by-mouth and they may be on intravenous fluids through a cannula (tube in their vein) to keep them hydrated.

 After Diagnosis